neekfenwick/testcafe-reporter-smtp/README.md

     $ npm test

-The unit test uses Mocha, and does not actually invoke a Testcafe test run.
+The unit test uses Mocha, and does not actually invoke a Testcafe test run or send any emails.

 ## Usage with TestCafe